 Geselbracht et al. (2015) conducted an analysis of St. Andrew and Choctawhatchee bays using the Sea Level Affecting Marshes Model (SLAMM) to evaluate changes in community composition under five different scenarios, ranging from 0.39 to 2.0 meters of sea level rise by the year 2100.
-The results indicate that tidal fresh marsh and irregularly flooded marsh communities have the potential to be affected, including within the vicinity of the Choctawhatchee River delta, Live Oak Point, and other littoral areas along the bay.
+The results indicate that marsh communities and coastal forests have the potential to be affected, including within the vicinity of the Choctawhatchee River delta, Live Oak Point, and other littoral areas along the bay.
 Adaptation strategies, including living shorelines, oyster reefs, wetland and upland habitat restoration, water flow preservation, and sediment management to support vulnerable marsh, mangrove forest and dry land areas were suggested for planning consideration.